gka/canvid/README.md

 ## Usage

-Canvid supports AMD, CommonJS and browser globals.
+You can use canvid.js with AMD, CommonJS and browser globals.
-If you are using browser globals, you also need to embed the **[queue dependency](https://github.com/mbostock/queue)** before loading canvid.

 ```js
 var canvidControl = canvid({